jjyr/restricted-sparse-merkle-tree/README.md

 This optimized `merge` function still has one problem, `merge(x, zero)` equals to `merge(zero, x)`, which means the merkle `root` is broken, we can easily construct a conflicted merkle `root` from different leaves.

-To fix this, instead of update `key` with a `H256` `value`, we use `hash(key | value)` as the value to merge, so for different keys, no matter what the `value` is, the leaves' hashes are unique.
-Since all leaves have unique hash, nodes at each height will either merged by two different hashes or merged by a hash with a zero(for a non-zero parent, since the child hash is unique, the parent is surely unique at the height), until the root, if the tree is empty we got zero, or if the tree is not empty, the root must merge from two hashes or a hash with a zero, we proved the root is unique.
+To fix this, instead of update `key` with an `H256` `value`, we use `hash(key | value)` as the value to merge, so for different keys, no matter what the `value` is, the leaves' hashes are unique.
+Since all leaves have a unique hash, nodes at each height will either merged by two different hashes or merged by a hash with a zero; for a non-zero parent, either situation we get a unique hash at the parent's height.
+Until the root, if the tree is empty, we get zero, or if the tree is not empty, the root must merge from two hashes or a hash with a zero, we already proved the root hash is unique.

 ## License